ArtistArtistArtistArtist

 Sat, May 18, 2024

 From the stereotypical vision of adolescent teenage boys playing video games in darkened bedrooms to the colorfully-lit gender-inclusive arenas of esports competitions, gaming and gaming culture have become increasingly more mainstream.
 From the earliest computers to the smartphones in our pockets, video games have been on our screens and part of our lives for over fifty years.
-Here we bring together four writers who game to discuss their contributions to Critical Hits: Writer Playing Video Games: the book’s editors J. ROBERT LENNON and CARMEN MARIA MACHADO with contributors NANA KWAME ADJEI-BRENYAH and ANDERS MONSON in a discussion and celebration of this ubiquitous medium to consider its lasting impact on our culture and ourselves.
+Here we bring together four writers who game to discuss their contributions to Critical Hits: Writer Playing Video Games: the book’s editors J. ROBERT LENNON and CARMEN MARIA MACHADO with contributor NANA KWAME ADJEI-BRENYAH in a discussion and celebration of this ubiquitous medium to consider its lasting impact on our culture and ourselves.
+Due to unforeseen circumstances, Ander Monson is no longer able to join us.

 This event is made possible by the generous support of the UNCG Esports Program.